Broker Tips: How to Grow Your Insurance Book of Business

 Why would a prospect choose you over a competitor?
 What can you offer that they can’t get from someone else?
 The answer to these questions is called a unique value proposition.

 If you’re still unsure and are taking a shotgun approach to selling insurance, it may be time to rethink your tactics.
-If you can answer these questions and determine what your unique value proposition is, your growth efforts will become much more attainable.
+If you can answer these questions and determine your unique value proposition, your growth efforts will become much more attainable.

 Knowing what sets you apart makes it easier to market yourself.
 You’ll be able to clearly and consistently communicate your value to the prospect; on every call, in every line of copy on your website, and with every marketing campaign you run.
 Everything you do marketing-wise will take a bit less effort and become a lot more effective at the same time.